GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ### Feature detection

-To detect support, test for the read-only `fragmentDirective` property on `Location.prototype`.
+To detect support, test for the read-only `fragmentDirective` property on `document`.
 The fragment directive is a mechanism for URLs to specify instructions directed to the browser rather than the document.
 It is meant to avoid direct interaction with author script,